tauself/tauself.github.io/README.md

 Below I've included images from projects I've been working on involving complex numbers.
 Visualizing complex functions is a step towards solving intractable integrals, whose analytic solutions can be used for optimization.

 The first two show polynomials.
 The polynomial's degree is the number of Riemann sheets in the domain and the number of non-trivial coefficients.
-The images show the coefficients and zeros of the polynomials.
+The images represent the coefficients and zeros of the polynomials.

 ![Image of Quadratic](https://tauself.github.io/Quadratic.png)
 ![Image of Quartic](https://tauself.github.io/Quartic.png)